andrew/ultimate-awesome/README.md

 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.
 - [awesome-clip-papers](https://github.com/jacobmarks/awesome-clip-papers) - The most impactful papers related to contrastive pretraining for multimodal models!.
 - [awesome-continual-self-supervised-learning](https://github.com/jhairgallardo/awesome-continual-self-supervised-learning) - List of papers that combine self-supervision and continual learning.
-- [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [CUDA-Guide](https://github.com/mikeroyal/CUDA-Guide) - CUDA Guide.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
-- [Awesome-Literature-ILoGs](https://github.com/Xtra-Computing/Awesome-Literature-ILoGs) - Awesome literature on imbalanced learning on graphs.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-mobile](https://github.com/alec-c4/awesome-mobile) - Awesome instruments for mobile marketing and development.
 - [awesome-ethereum-analytics](https://github.com/grandsmarquis/awesome-ethereum-analytics) - A curated list of projects around Ethereum analytics.